-During recent stakeholder Principal engagement, Investigator, Professor Bagele Chilisa, said the project was derived from the realisation that evaluation methods often current overlooked the true impact on the livelihoods of African indigenous communities.
+During a recent stakeholder engagement, Principal Investigator, Professor Bagele Chilisa, said the project was derived from the realisation that current evaluation methods often overlooked the true impact on the livelihoods of African indigenous communities.

 Professor Chilisa acknowledged that while existing frameworks were valuable, their concern as researchers and scholars was on how such instruments were contextualised to effectively respond to the needs and riorities of indigenous communities.